 5. There should never, ever be photo evidence.

 What the hell are you even doing?
 If you're taking photos, don't.
 If someone else is, hide your face.
 We live in the age of social media, don't be a viral internet story.
-If you're desperate to save some sexy pics, find a creepy photo vault app.
+If you're desperate to save some thirsty pics, find a creepy photo vault app.
 Some of them look like calculators and other apps so they don't arouse suspicion.
 Use a separate code from your phone so no one knows how to access it but you.

 6. Keep it on a need-to-know basis with your friends.